JohnnyLe/QueueProcessManagement/README.md

-This demo how to build Simple Queue Management for handling multiple process & scale
+The demo how to build a Simple Queue Management for handling multiple process & scale